omerbsezer/Fast-Terraform/README.md

 ## Motivation <a name="motivation"></a>

 Why should we use / learn Terraform?
-- Terraform is cloud-agnostic (in-dependent of Cloud Provider: AWS, Azure, Google Cloud) and popular tool to create/provision Cloud Infrastructure resources / objects (e.g. Virtual Private Cloud, Virtual Machines, Lambda, etc.)
+- Terraform is cloud-agnostic and popular tool to create/provision Cloud Infrastructure resources/objects (e.g. Virtual Private Cloud, Virtual Machines, Lambda, etc.)
   - Similar to Native Infrastructure as Code (IaC): CloudFormation (AWS), Resource Manager (Azure), Google Cloud Deployment Manager (Google Cloud)
 - It is free, open source (https://github.com/hashicorp/terraform) and has a large community with enterprise support options.
 - Commands, tasks, codes turn into the IaC.